icanlab/mediator/README.md

 Mediator is a framework to facilitate the translation of netconf/xml messages instantiated from different YANG models.
 Mediator provides python language APIs for 3rd developers to design their own translate scripts.

-Mediator interacts with network controller through grpc、 netconf or restconf gprotocol, to build the communication between the controller and diverse devices from different manufacturers.
+Mediator consists of six components and interacts with network controller through grpc、 netconf or restconf gprotocol, to build the communication between the controller and diverse devices from different manufacturers.

 ## Overview
 ![](https://github.com/qiangzhang0925/images/raw/master/img/logical-overview%20(3).png)